3D Poses in the Wild Dataset

 Evaluation

 The data in sequenceFiles.zip contains the sequences separated in three folders: train/, validation/, test/.
-In order to be able to compare different methods, we define the following evaluation protocols.
-Please, when you report results, indicate which of the above protocols you use.
+In order to be able to compare different methods, we define the following evaluation protocols.- All-Test-mode: All the dataset is used as test (including the test/, train/, validation/ folders).

 Metrics